lingpy/calc-workflow/slides/slides.md

 alignments greatly.
 This picture, for example, is taken from the EDICTOR application, and I will show you how to work with this tool in the last section.
-But even if this helps so save some time, it is still tedious to correct alignments manually.
+But even if this helps to save some time, it is still tedious to correct alignments manually.
 </aside>
 --